binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 **Metasploitable 2**

-An example of using Nmap against an un-hardened target follows in later chapters where I will discuss how to go about the hardening process.
+An example of using Nmap against an un-hardened target follows.
+In later chapters I will discuss how to go about the hardening process.
 I have also provided quite a bit of information specific to hardening servers on my [blog](http://blog.binarymist.net/).

 {title="nmap command", linenos=off, lang=Bash}
     # Attempt to detect un-hardened target OS and services running on it.